 Make a safer choice by selecting Zero-VOC, non-toxic, solvent-free paints and furniture made from natural wood, not treated particleboard.

 Think about safety when planning the layout of your nursery.
 Place cribs away from any window treatments, where cords can be a choking hazard.
 It’s best to place the crib against a wall or centered in the room.

 Cut The Cord on Window Blinds

 Make a safer choice for your windows by choosing blinds or shades without accessible cords.
-Draperies, shutters, cordless cellular shades and cordless roller shades are a few preferred options.
+Curtains and draperies, shutters, cordless roller shades are a few preferred options.
 Cellular shades in blackout and cordless are our top pick for undisturbed sleeping and safety.

 Please note, not all window coverings with a cordless option are safe for kids.
 Shop our Safer for Children Collection to make a smart choice for your home and your family.

 October is National Window Covering Safety Month.
 Learn more about what you can do to keep your little ones safe with our Checklist for Child Window Covering Safety.